Select Page

 2. An iron curtain:

-The wall solidified the division between East and West, creating what was often referred to as an “iron curtain.”
-This metaphorical division extended beyond the physical wall, influencing relations between the United States, the Soviet Union, and their respective allies.
+It solidified the separation between East and West and became all too often known as an ‘iron curtain.’
+This physical and metaphorical division persisted to extend beyond the physical wall, pooling relations between the United States and the Soviet Union, as well as their respective allies.

 The Fall of the Berlin Wall

-After nearly three decades of separation, the Berlin Wall eventually fell on November 9, 1989.
-The fall of the wall was a result of a series of events, including economic hardships in East Germany, mass protests, and the shifting political climate in Eastern Europe.
+Nearly three decades separated the two and on November 9, 1989, the Berlin Wall came done.
+What caused the fall of the wall was a series of things: economic hardship in East Germany, mass protests and changes in the political picture of Eastern Europe.

 Conclusion:

-The Berlin Wall was undeniably a product of the Cold War tensions between the United States and the Soviet Union.
-Its purpose was twofold: to prevent East Germans from fleeing to the West and to symbolically represent the ideological division of the world into communist and democratic spheres of influence.
-The wall had a profound impact on the lives of Germans and became a significant historical landmark.
+By no stretch of the imagination can the Berlin Wall be considered a product of anything, except for the Cold War tensions between the United States and the Soviet Union.
+Its purpose was twofold: The countries intended it to stop East Germans escaping to the West, and to symbolically express the ideological world division into communist and democratic worlds of influence.
+The wall was for the Germans a very important landmark and had a great affect in their lives.